tskit-dev/msprime/docs/tutorial.rst

         m_AF_EU = 3e-5
         m_AF_AS = 1.9e-5
         m_EU_AS = 9.6e-5
-        # Population IDs correspond to their indexes in the popupulation
+        # Population IDs correspond to their indexes in the population
         # configuration array.
 Therefore, we have 0=YRI, 1=CEU and 2=CHB
         # initially.
         population_configurations = [